+The routing structure, deployment, and service metrics leads SBC to conclude that SCSD is running a transportation operation that provides high service quality to their students in an efficient manner.
+There may be opportunities leverage actual ridership data to improve efficiencies by increasing the number of students assigned to runs with available capacity.
 The largest constraint to efficiency in the current system is the limited available "work time" for the afternoon routes that has contributed to a need for additional buses to accommodate afternoon runs.
 SBC recommends examining bell time alternatives that would increase the amount of "work time" between tiers in the afternoon.
-Furthermore, SBC recommends that SCSD examines their routing data to identify inconsistencies in planned and actual ridership as well as actual bus run start and end times to ensure the routing data reflects what is actually occurring.
+Furthermore, SBC recommends that SCSD examines their routing data to identify inconsistencies to ensure the routing data reflects what is actually occurring.